 Medication-Assisted Treatment for Opioid Addiction

-Addiction to any type of mind-altering substance is complex to treat, as all areas of one’s life has been impacted in several different ways by this disease.
+Addiction to any type of mind-altering substance is complex to treat, as all areas of one’s life have been impacted in several different ways by this disease.
 Opioid addiction, in particular, is not only the most common type of addiction in the country at the moment but is also notoriously difficult to get sober from.
 With medication-assisted treatment, however, getting sober after being addicted to opioids is possible.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines medication-assisted treatment (or MAT) as “the use of FDA-approved medications in combination with counseling and behavioral therapies to provide a “whole patient” approach to the treatment of substance use disorders.”